How To Treat Breast Cancer Using Chemotherapy

 Currently, we think older age, family history i.e. close relative who has had breast cancer, being overweight, taking certain medicines containing hormones, and alcohol could increase a woman’s risk of developing breast cancer.

-There is a category of breast disorders which are noncancerous and thus described as benign.
+There are some breast disorders which are noncancerous (benign)

 We describe Breast disorders that are cancerous as malignant.

 A benign breast disorder does not spread outside the local tissues where it began to grow.

 Malignant breast disorders i.e. breast cancers on the other hand grow and with time often spreads within the breast to other parts of the body.

 To date, there is no cure for breast cancer but with early detection, it is possible to destroy existing cancer cells before they can spread.